OAfzal/nlp-for-peer-review/README.md

 | 2019 | [Does my rebuttal matter?](https://aclanthology.org/N19-1129/) | [Data](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2639) | Dataset of anonymized review scores before and after rebuttal from ACL 2018. |
 | 2018 | [A Dataset of Peer Reviews (PeerRead): Collection, Insights and NLP Applications](https://aclanthology.org/N18-1149/) | [Data](https://github.com/allenai/PeerRead) | One of the first datasets of peer reviews from the NLP community. |
 | 2017 | [AAMAS Bidding Data](https://preflib.simonrey.fr/dataset/00037) | [Data](https://preflib.simonrey.fr/static/data/aamas/aamas.zip) | Anonymized bidding data from the AAMAS conference. |

-## Contributing

-If you would like to contribute to this repository, please submit a pull request.
-If you have any questions, feel free to contact us.

 ## Citation